Simon-Xu-Lan/coding-notes/python/python.md

   - https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files

-- Filt path
+# File path

 - absolute file path
   - always start from the root foler
   - eg.
     - /work/project/report.ppt
 - relative file path
   - from the working folder
   - ./project/report.ppt
   - ./ : current foldeer
   - ../ : pareent folder. one level up
     - The .. goes up one folder
   - if in the same folder
     - the following solutions both works
       - ./report.ppt
       - report.ppt
       - the "./" is optional.
 - len()

   - len() is a global method